cviebrock/sdata-laravel/README.md

-# Sdata connector for Golf Canada
+# sData connector for Laravel